CLAUSE 1 — PLATFORM NATURE, LIMITATION OF LIABILITY, AND CLIENT INDEMNITY

 4.1 Payment Obligations

-The Client shall pay the Monthly Recurring Revenue subscription fee ("MRR Fee") as specified in the Order Form or Schedule 3 to this Agreement, by the due date in each billing cycle.
-All fees are payable by the payment method authorised by the Client and are exclusive of VAT, which shall be charged at the prevailing rate where applicable.
+The Client shall pay the MRR Fee as specified in the Order Form or Schedule 3 by the due date in each billing cycle.
+All fees are exclusive of VAT, which shall be charged at the prevailing rate.

 4.2 Stripe Account Requirements

-The Client shall, throughout the term of this Agreement: (a) maintain a valid, active, and fully verified connected Stripe account in good standing ("Connected Stripe Account"), integrated with the Platform in accordance with the Company's technical onboarding requirements; (b) comply at all times with Stripe's Connected Account Agreement and all applicable Stripe policies; and (c) promptly notify the Company in writing within 24 hours if the Client becomes aware of any investigation, restriction, freeze, suspension, or adverse action taken by Stripe in respect of the Connected Stripe Account.
+The Client shall throughout the term: (a) maintain a valid, active, and fully verified Connected Stripe Account in good standing, integrated with the Platform; (b) comply at all times with Stripe's Connected Account Agreement and all applicable Stripe policies; and (c) notify the Company in writing within 24 hours of any suspension, restriction, freeze, or adverse action taken by Stripe in respect of the Connected Stripe Account.

 4.3 Events of Default